Exercise, Cancer, and Telomeres

 T-cells become senescent (old) following chemotherapy, but exercise seems to protect against this.
 In essence, exercise improves the number of functional T-cells following chemotherapy.
 Though chemotherapy destroys cancerous cells it also weakens the immune system – one reason why cancer survivors many times are at risk for other cancers.
 Exercise reduces the risks for second cancers and that may be related to enhance T-cell function.

-Exercise and Telomeres
+Physical Activity and Telomeres

 The reasons why exercise protects telomeres isn’t entirely clear, but some of its protective effects are likely to be related to the anti-inflammatory properties associated with exercise.
+Also, exercise modifies some of the other risk factors and unhealthy habits that contribute to telomere shortening.